a19836/bloxtor/INSTALL.md

 10. Restart apache and open the setup.php (htttp://<your installation domain>/setup.php) file in your browser and follow instructions...
 The setup.php file is in the <absolute path to framework>/app/ folder, but the <absolute path to framework>/.htaccess file will redirect the 'htttp://<your installation domain>/setup.php' to the app folder, so don't worry...

 11. Note that if you wish to have a local TMP folder, you can create a TMP folder inside of the <absolute path to framework> folder and the system will detect it automatically, or you can always set another TMP folder in the global variables.
+Don't forget to give write permission to apache.

 12. Then (if apply) for each project, add the cronjobs (in case you have the workerpool module installed):
 	`* * * * * sudo -u www-data php <absolute path to framework>/app/layer/presentation/<project_name>/webroot/script.php  --documentroot="<absolute path to framework>/" --url="http://<project_url>/module/workerpool/run_worker_pool_script" --urlpath="module/workerpool/run_worker_pool_script" --loglevel=3`